-1. Our beginnings were not necessarily athletic
+1. Before we became Fitness Instructors, our beginnings were not necessarily athletic

 Long before I became a fitness instructor, I took several fitness classes.
 I always assumed that the instructors were those girls (I’m going to stick with girls here, folks) that were naturally athletic and played sports in high school and college.
 I am NOT that girl.
 My fragile ego is still scarred from gym class when we had to pick teams and I’d be the last one picked and everyone moaned that they got “Kelly” on their team.
 No exaggeration here – it happened several times through grade school, junior high . . . and even high school.
 I have several memories of the male gym teacher and his cronies gathering in a corner snickering while I tried to dribble a basketball.
 It was the 80’s so bullying was okay for gym teachers back then.
 I don’t have fond memories of gym class but hey it built character.
 I was never an athlete but I always remained relatively active through my 20’s and 30’s but it was not until I discovered weights in my late 30’s did I start to feel athletic and strong.
 So when I see that person in the back of the room struggling through class, I feel the need to make her feel welcome and capable.